enesfirat/Behat-Test-Practice/readMe.md

 **in your /etc/hosts file.**

-To check it you should go to terminal and run
+To check it, you should go to the terminal and run

 ``
 sudo vi /etc/hosts
 ``

 type your user password and paste

 ``
 127.0.0.1 localhost